enzanki-ars/MineComplete/README.md

 ## Warning

 This project is not ready for play testing at the moment.
+Many actions could be
-Many actions are missing from the list, and completing the action before it is added to the game could lead to difficulty in earning the points.
+missing from the list, and completing the action before it is added to the game could lead to difficulty in earning the points.

-### Known issues

-* Finding a new item in a chest does not count as picking up a new item.
-* Brewing and smelting does not count as a new item.

 ## Points